BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/current/iam-permissions-api.md

 ```

 ...where ``{previous_rev}`` is the last known revision number for the permissions.
-If there are only minimum permissions present present, this query parameter can be omitted.
+If there are only minimum permissions present, this query parameter can be omitted.

 The json payload contains the set of permissions to be added.